snigi-gupta/ImageProcessor/README.md

 - - - -
  ### Phase 5 and 6 - Testing and Deployment
- - A test script was created to `test.py` to compute the performance of the API when simultaneous requests are hit.
+ - A test script `test.py` was created to compute the performance of the API when simultaneous requests are hit.
  - For 10 requests per second, the performance score was 0.1705 seconds.<br>
  ![performance](images/performance.jpeg)
  - The application is deployed on Heroku